renl/mud-from-the-couch/README.md

 # Introduction

-mud-from-the-couch in tends to transform text based adventures into an activity that can be conducted from a couch.
+mud-from-the-couch intends to transform text based adventures into an activity that can be conducted from a couch.

 It allows the user to bind specific commands to xbox gamepad buttons.
 Specific words can be binded as targets using a selector menu controlled by the gamepad analog stick.